 - 25 days holiday per year with extra bank/public holidays on top of this.

-- By working with an agency, you will receive local support to assist you during your stay, including advice for settling in to Norway, emergency assistance and help to find friends and language classes.
+- By using an agency (we are IAPA and BAPAA members), you will receive local support to assist you during your stay, including advice for settling in to Norway, emergency assistance and help to find friends and language classes.

-To apply for your Norwegian adventure, you should:
+To apply for your Norwegian au pair adventure, you should:

 - Ideally be aged between 18-26 years.

-- Have an EU passport.
+- Have an EU/ UK passport.
 Our partner can unfortunately not help with Norwegian Au Pair visas.

 - Have fluent or very good English – previous knowledge of Norwegian is not required!